fatih-ml/House-price-prediction-ensemble-models-feature-engineering/.ipynb_checkpoints/README-checkpoint.md

 * Total Bathrooms
 * Total Rooms

-have been the most important features for deciding a house price.
+have been the **most important features** for deciding a house price.

 ### Base Layer: Building Blended Model
-The blending phase incorporated a linear model (Ridge Regressor), Support Vector Regressor, Light GBM Regressor, and Gradient Boosting Regressor.
+We wanted to blend best performing models but in a way to incorporate different characteristics, such as a linear model (Ridge Regressor) with L2 regularization, Support Vector Regressor, and tree based boosting algorithms Light GBM Regressor, and Gradient Boosting Regressor which underlines feature importances as well.
 This approach to model fusion, creating a base layer with a blended model, involved experimentation with different algorithms and weightings.
 VotingRegressor facilitated this process, elevating performance from a single best model with a 0.91 R2 Score and 0.116 RMSE to 0.92 R2 Score and 0.112 RMSE.

 ### Stacked Model: Add Meta Layer
 Moving beyond blending, the stacking phase introduced a meta layer to the model architecture.
 Base layer predictions became new features, enriching the dataset for the meta model.
-Rigorous evaluation of potential meta models, including Gradient Boosting Regressor, confirmed the effectiveness of this advanced ensemble modeling technique.
+Rigorous evaluation of potential meta models, including Lasso Regressor, confirmed the effectiveness of this advanced ensemble modeling technique.
+Altough meta_model predictions showed significant improvement with 0.95 R2 score and 0.089 RMSE, this was superficial in some degree because of adding train predictions as well, on the other hand this meta layer also increased the performance on validation dataset placing us from around 1500th place to 340th.

-The comprehensive evaluation strategy, involving continuous model adjustment, culminated in a notable achievement —a 0.95 R2 score and 0.089 RMSE—a substantial improvement from initial stages, securing a 4% position on the Kaggle scoreboard, despite not explicitly optimized for Kaggle scoreboard.

-### Model Deployment
-The final step involved deploying the stacked model with the entire dataset.
-This intricate model underwent a final training iteration, leveraging the entire dataset for enhanced predictive capabilities.
-This deployment marked the conclusion of a comprehensive guide for data preprocessing, exploratory data analysis, regression techniques, and advanced ensemble modeling.

 ## Conclusion